TeamMoegMC/FrostedHeart/README.md

 - Issues should go to the [TWR Issue Tracker](https://github.com/TeamMoegMC/The-Winter-Rescue/issues)

 This Mod is where most of the contents of The Winter Rescue are implemented.
-It is a Forge mod for Minecraft 1.20.1.
+It is a NeoForge mod for Minecraft 1.20.1.

 Core APIs:
 - [Create](https://www.curseforge.com/minecraft/mc-mods/create)